Physical Therapy Guide to Above-Knee Amputation (Transfemoral Amputation)

 How Can a Physical Therapist Help?

-- Prescribe exercises for preoperative conditioning to improve your upper and lower extremity strength and flexibility
+- Prescribe exercises for conditioning and to improve the strength and flexibility of your hip and trunk.

-- Educate you about what to expect after the procedure
+- Explain to you and your caregivers what to expect after the procedure.

 Immediately After Surgery

-Physical therapy will begin soon after surgery when your condition is stable and the doctor clears you for rehabilitation.
-A physical therapist will review your medical and surgical history, and visit you at your bedside.
-Your first 2 to 3 days of treatment may include:
+Physical therapy will begin soon after surgery once your physician clears you for it.
+A physical therapist will review your medical and surgical history and visit you at your bedside.
+Your first two to three days of treatment may include:

-- Learning to roll in bed, sit on the side of the bed, and move safely to a chair
+- Learning to roll in bed, sit on the edge of the bed, and move safely to a chair.

-- Learning how to position your surgical limb to prevent contractures (the inability to straighten the knee joint fully caused by keeping the limb bent too much)
+- Learning how to position your limb to prevent muscle tightness and keep your ability to straighten the hip joint fully.

-When you are medically stable, the physical therapist will help you learn to move about in a wheelchair, and stand and walk with an assistive device like a walker.
+When you are medically stable, the physical therapist will help you learn to move about safely.
+They will work with you to help you prevent falls, use a wheelchair, and stand or walk with an assistive device.

 Your physical therapist will help you maintain normal posture and range of motion at your hip.
-Your physical therapist will show you how to position your limb to avoid development of a contracture, and teach you stretching and positioning exercises to maintain normal range of motion.
+They will teach you how to position your leg and show you stretching exercises to maintain a normal range of motion.
+Following your physical therapist’s advice can help prevent a contracture.

-It is normal to experience postoperative swelling.
-Your physical therapist will help you maintain compression on your residual limb to protect it, reduce and control swelling, and help it heal.
-Compression can be accomplished by:
+Compression to address swelling.
+It is normal to swell after surgery.
+Your physical therapist will help you maintain compression on your limb.
+This will help to protect it, reduce and control swelling, and help it heal.
+Your physical therapist may:

 These methods also help shape the limb to prepare it for fitting the prosthetic leg.

-In some cases, a rigid dressing or a plaster cast may be used instead of elastic bandages.
-An immediate postoperative prosthesis made with plaster or plastic may be applied.
-The method chosen depends on each person's unique condition.
-Your physical therapist will help monitor the fit of these devices and instruct you in their use.
+In some cases, a rigid dressing, or plaster cast, may be used instead of elastic bandages.
+An immediate post-surgery prosthesis may be applied.
+The method chosen depends on each person’s situation.
+Your physical therapist will help monitor the fit of these devices and teach you how to safely use them.
+The main goal of your care during this time is to protect the limb and reduce swelling.

 See the Physical Therapy Guide to Phantom Limb Pain for more information about amputation pain.

-Your physical therapist will work with the prosthetist to prescribe the best prosthesis for your life situation and activity goals.
-An above-knee prosthesis includes a socket, knee joint, ankle joint, and foot components.
-You will receive a temporary prosthesis at first while your residual limb continues to heal and shrink/shape over several months of healing.
+Prosthetic fitting.
+Your physical therapist will work with a specialist to choose the best prosthesis for your unique condition, situation, and goals.
+You may receive a temporary prosthesis while your limb continues to heal.
 The prosthesis will be modified to fit as needed over this time.

-Learning prosthesis use and care.
-Your physical therapist will teach you how to put your new prosthesis on and take it off, and how to manage a good fit with the socket type you receive.
-Your physical therapist will help you to gradually build up tolerance for wearing your prosthesis for increasingly longer times, while protecting the skin integrity of your residual limb.
-You will continue to use a wheelchair for getting around, even after you get your permanent prosthesis, for the times when you are not wearing the limb.
+Your physical therapist will teach you how to manage your new prosthesis.
+This can include putting it on and taking it off.
+You also can learn how to manage a good prosthetic socket fit.
+Your physical therapist will help you gradually build up tolerance for the prosthesis while protecting your skin.
+You may continue to use a wheelchair for getting around, even after you get your permanent prosthesis.
+Some people choose to use a wheelchair if their limb feels sore, or when waiting on a new or repaired prosthesis.

 Can This Injury or Condition Be Prevented?

-It is also important to stop smoking.
-Smoking cigarettes can interfere with healing and is associated with a re-amputation risk for smokers 25 times greater than that of nonsmokers.
+- It is also important to stop smoking.
+Smoking cigarettes can greatly interfere with and delay wound healing in the feet and legs.
+Smokers with a prior amputation have a 25-times greater risk of reamputation (further removal) of the same limb than nonsmokers.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat above-knee amputation conditions.
-However, you may want to consider:
+All physical therapists are prepared through education and training to treat people with amputations.
+However, you may want to consider a physical therapist who has experience treating people with lower limb amputations.

 General tips when you're looking for a physical therapist (or any other health care provider):

-The following articles provide some of the best scientific evidence related to physical therapy treatment of transfemoral amputation.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text so that you can read it or print out a copy to bring with you to your health care provider.
+The following articles provide some of the best scientific evidence related to physical therapy treatment of transtibial amputation.
+The articles report recent research and give an overview of the standards of practice for treatment of it both in the United States and internationally.
+The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

-United States Department of Veterans Affairs.
+US Department of Veterans Affairs website.
 VA/DoD clinical practice guidelines for rehabilitation of lower limb amputation.
-Updated December 16, 2011.
-Accessed November 15, 2018.
+Published 2017.
+Accessed May 15, 2024.

 Expert Review: